Ken Ofori-Atta: Awards and recognition

 Ofori-Atta is a Henry Crown fellow of the Aspen Institute.
 He was adjudged as the 2nd most respected C.E.O in Ghana.
 Ken is a Donaldson Fellow at Yale University in 2010 and a recipient of the John Jay Award from Columbia University in 2011.
 He is a co-founder of the Aspen Africa Leadership Initiative.

-He was honored by PricewaterhouseCoppers Ghana twice as one of the Top 5 Most Respected CEOs in Ghana.
+He was honored by PricewaterhouseCoopers Ghana twice as one of the Top 5 Most Respected CEOs in Ghana.

 In May 2018, he was adjudged Best Africa Finance Minister of the year by London-based magazine The Banker.

 He was named one of Africa's most politically connected bankers by The Africa Report in 2021.